bgord/blog/content/blog/gatsby-404-nginx.md

 ---
-title: "Configure nginx for Gatsby 404 page"
+title: "Configure nginx for Gatsby 404 error page"
 date: "2021-06-08"
 description: Nginx configuration for the not found page.
 type: nginx